Charles Burleigh Purvis: Medical career

-In 1864, Purvis served in the Union Army in the US Civil War as a military nurse at Camp Barker, which became a model for Freedmen's hospital.
+In 1864, Purvis served in the Union Army in the U.S. Civil War as a military nurse at Camp Barker, which became a model for Freedmen's Hospital.
 He was the first African American to earn a Doctor of Medicine (MD) degree when he graduated from Case Western Reserve University School of Medicine in March 1865.
 Two months after graduation, he took the position of acting assistant surgeon with a rank of first lieutenant and was assigned to duty in Washington, D.C.
 He served in this role until 1869.

 On June 9, 1869, Purvis and Alexander Thomas Augusta were proposed for membership of the Medical Society of D.C., a branch of the American Medical Association.
 They were considered eligible, but did not receive enough votes.
 Another black physician, A. W. Tucker, was proposed on June 23, but was also rejected.
 In response, these three formed the National Medical Society, made up of African Americans.

 Purvis and Augusta were among the founders of Howard University Medical School.
 In the fall of 1868, Purvis was elected professor of materia medica and medical jurisprudence, a position which he held for five years.
 He was then appointed as chair of obstetrics and diseases of women and children.
 That year, he was elected secretary to the Medical Faculty.
-Purvis was very successful at Howard, and was credited with keeping the medical department running during the financial panic of 1873.
+Purvis was very successful at Howard and was credited with keeping the medical department running during the financial panic of 1873.

-He attended to President James A. Garfield after he was shot on July 2, 1881.
-This made him the first black physician to attend to a sitting president.
-Later in 1881, Purvis was appointed by President Chester Arthur as Surgeon-in-Charge at the Freedmen's hospital (the former name of Howard University Medical School), serving from October 1, 1881, to 1894.
+On July 2, 1881, Purvis was the first doctor to attend to President James A. Garfield after he was shot.
+This made him the first black physician to attend to a sitting president of the United States.
+Later that year, Purvis was appointed by Garfield's successor, President Chester A. Arthur, as Surgeon-in-Charge at the Freedmen's Hospital (the former name of Howard University Medical School), serving from October 1, 1881, to 1894.
 In that role, he was the first black person to head a hospital under civilian authority.
 In a letter from 1908, Purvis said he believed he was removed by the Secretary of the Interior Hoke Smith in favor of a Democrat after a change in administrations, which was customary for political appointees under the spoils system.

 In 1904, Purvis was granted a license to practice in Massachusetts and was admitted to the Massachusetts Medical Society.
 The following year, he moved to Boston.
 Purvis resigned from the Howard University medical school on May 28, 1907, and was appointed professor emeritus on January 21, 1908.
-Purvis' initial appointment at Howard was professor in the Medical Department in 1868.
+Purvis's initial appointment at Howard was professor in the Medical Department in 1868.
 On May 24, 1908, he was elected a member of the Howard Board of trustees and served until his resignation on June 1, 1926.